From Russia with Love (film): Music

 From Russia with Love is the first Bond film in the series with John Barry as the primary soundtrack composer.
 The theme song was composed by Lionel Bart of Oliver! fame and sung by Matt Monro, although the title credit music is a lively instrumental version of the tune beginning with Barry's brief "James Bond Is Back" then segueing into Monty Norman's "James Bond Theme".
 Monro's vocal version is later played during the film (as source music on a radio) and properly over the film's end titles.
 Barry travelled with the crew to Turkey to try getting influences of the local music, but ended up using almost nothing, just local instruments such as finger cymbals to give an exotic feeling, since he thought the Turkish music had a comedic tone that did not fit in the "dramatic feeling" of the James Bond movies.
-Frank Sinatra was considered for singing the theme song, but Sinatra turned the part down.
+Frank Sinatra was considered for singing the theme song, but Sinatra turned the song down.

 Recalling his visit to Istanbul, John Barry said, "It was like no place I'd ever been in my life.
 [The Trip] was supposedly to seep up the music, so Noel Rogers and I used to go 'round to these nightclubs and listen to all this stuff.
 We had the strangest week, and really came away with nothing, except a lot of ridiculous stories.
 We went back, talked to Lionel, and then he wrote 'From Russia with Love.

 In this film, Barry introduced the percussive theme "007"—action music that came to be considered the "secondary James Bond theme".
 He composed it to have a lighter, enthusiastic and more adventurous theme to relax the audience.
 The arrangement appears twice on the soundtrack album; the second version, titled "007 Takes the Lektor", is the one used during the gunfight at the Gypsy camp and also during Bond's theft of the Lektor decoding machine.
 The completed film features a holdover from the Monty Norman-supervised Dr. No music, as the post-rocket-launch music from Dr. No is played in From Russia with Love during the helicopter and speedboat attacks.